lukaszdzielo/coffee-recipes/README.md

 **Result**

 Now I always have them at hand, under one link saved in bookmarks.
-It was also a great opportunity to learn **VUE** and practice **TypeScript** (I tried to use any `as` rarely as possible ;)).
+It was also a great opportunity to learn **VUE** and practice **TypeScript** (I tried to use `any` type as rarely as possible ;)).
 I am very pleased because I did not use any tutorial or instructions titled "how to make an application with recipes...".
 I also consider my code to be my own and time well spent learning :)

 **Things to implement that I would like to have in the application:**